Emission Control Areas (ECAs)

 CANADIAN ARCTIC ECA (MEPC 82)

-Adopted by IMO Resolution MEPC.392(82), the Canadian Arctic ECA will enter into force on March 1, 2026.
+Adopted by IMO Resolution MEPC.392(82), the Canadian Arctic ECA entered into force on March 1, 2026.

 Figure 2: Canadian Arctic ECA